joziasmartini/assembly/README.md

-# assembly-studies
+# Assembly
-A register of my studies and algorithms in Assembly (RISC-V).
+Studies and algorithms in Assembly (RISC-V).

 ### even-number.asm
 Checks and returns the occurrence of even numbers in a vector.